Lewis Hamilton says ‘archaic mindsets’ must change following Nelson Piquet slur - NewsBreak

 “Together, we share a vision for a diverse and inclusive motorsport, and this incident underlines the fundamental importance of continuing to strive for a brighter future.”

-Hamilton’s team-mate George Russell tweeted: “Huge respect to LH.
-He has done more for the sport than any driver in history, not just on track but off it.

-“The fact that he and so many others are STILL having to deal with this behaviour is unacceptable.
-We all need to stand together against discrimination of any kind.”

-Piquet, whose daughter Kelly is Verstappen’s girlfriend, has been contacted by the PA news agency for comment.
+Piquet, whose daughter is Verstappen’s girlfriend, has been contacted by the PA news agency for comment.

 Comments / 0